-The words ‘digital transformation’ can be heard everywhere.
-Constantly mentioned in business context, it may seem as if digital transformation is here to overthrow entire industries.
+The term digital transformation is heard everywhere these days — and when its mentioned in business context, it can seem as if digital transformation is here to overthrow entire industries.
 At LeanIX, we view digital transformation as an important tool to redefine your business and catapult your organization swiftly into the digital age.

 What exactly is digital transformation, and what has been its effect on Enterprise Architecture?

 Digital transformation is defined as the profound transformation of business and organizational activities, processes, competencies, and models to fully leverage the changes and opportunities of a mix of digital technologies and their accelerating impact across society in a strategic and prioritized way, with present and future shifts in mind.

 This current digital change can be compared to the invention of the printing press or of the Internet.
 Business models are being questioned, and technology is gaining importance for companies of all size.
 In these times, companies need to find new models of collaboration to be successful.

 Digital transformation imposes areas of advancement in the form of challenges for organizations of every size.
 These new developments push companies to be more agile, customer-centric, innovative, efficient, and team-oriented.
 Big Data and Internet of Things (IoT) also drive organizations to seek more service-oriented streams of revenue.
 These efforts come as a swift change.
 This article will focus on digital transformation’s impact on Enterprise Architecture.

 Digital transformation is not a new idea but has been made possible with the development of particular technologies: Social, Mobile, Analytics & Cloud.
 When successfully implemented, digital transformation can change many things about a company including company culture, deployment frequencies, and quick iterations.